 The clock trim controller (CTC) is used to trim internal 48MHz RC oscillator (IRC48M) automatically by hardware.
 The CTC unit trims the frequency of the IRC48M which is based on an external accurate reference signal source.
-It can automatically adjust the trim value to provide a precise IRC48M clock.
+It can adjust the calibration value to provide a precise IRC48M clock automatically or manually.

-- Two external reference signal sources: GPIO(CTC_SYNC), LXTAL clock. - Provide software reference sync pulse. - Trimmed by hardware without any software action automatically. - 16 bits trim counter with reference signal source capture and reload function. - 8 bits clock trim base value used for frequency evaluation and automatic trim. - Flags or interrupts to indicate whether the clock trim status is OK (CKOKIF), warning (CKWARNIF) or error (ERRIF).
+- Two external reference signal sources: GPIO, LXTAL clock. - Provide software reference sync pulse. - Trimmed by hardware without any software action automatically. - 16 bits trim counter with reference signal source capture and reload function. - 8 bits clock trim base value used for frequency evaluation and automatic trim. - Flags or interrupts to indicate whether the clock trim status is OK (CKOKIF), warning (CKWARNIF) or error (ERRIF).